-Safe City Mississauga's evaluation for Crossroads programming in 2016 utilizes data from 404 surveys based strongly in quantitative data with open-ended qualitative questions.
-The sample of respondents included 372 youth who participated in the Crossroads Youth Academy, and 32 participating teachers and community agency organizers.
-Highlights from the evaluation include that across the 7 crime prevention presentations, participants indicated that there was 82% knowledge gained.
-Additionally, after attending the seven-session Crossroads Youth Academy (CYA), youth felt on average that 60% of their reasons for not reporting crime was Greatly to Completely resolved.
-Finally, 66% of youth Agreed to Strongly Agreed that attending the Crossroads presentations would discourage youth from engaging in acts of crime.
+Safe City Mississauga's evaluation for Crossroads programming in 2017 utilizes data from 432 surveys based strongly in quantitative data with open-ended qualitative questions.
+The sample of respondents included 391 youth who participated in the Crossroads Youth Academy, and 41 participating teachers and community agency organizers.
+Highlights from the evaluation based on feedback from 391 youth survey respondents of the Crossroads Youth Academy include the following: